LisaHackett97/fun-space-quiz/README.md

 The fieldset was overflowing on the contact form and appearing on top of the footer.

+Form is moving up and down on page, depending on the text content of the figcaptions.
+Height needed to be set to the figcaption element

+Carousel indicator overlapping with figcaption elements.
+Solved by positioing ol and li items to bottom of their container element and styling the items.

 [Back to table of contents](#table-of-contents)

 ### Bugs